rauppduh/lis/README.md

 It is possible to orchestrate the two "subsystem(order/testoperations)" with a facade or even using an Application Layer, if we follow DDD, in case of needing a coordenation and getting order from some specific user and carrying out the tests.

 The package is broken in a manner that turns out to be easy to create microservices, if required, and a gateway (would create a regular object) could orchestrate external systems to some internal use (order and test operation).

+TestOperationCalculatorFactory is called only on tests, but it is part of application/facade in order to inject into the TestOperationService the type of calculator by using a factory